patweb99/streamlit-kb/README.md

 - Ensure Bedrock models are enabled in AWS Console

 **Q: "No valid documents found to index"**
-- Upload documents first via "Upload Files" tab
+- Upload documents first via "Upload & Re-Index" tab
 - Ensure files are PDF, TXT, or MD format
 - Check that files have readable content